 Click Electronic Import.

 A window will pop-up, prompting you to select your brokerage.
 Select tastyworks from the drop-down menu, then click Continue.

 After selecting tastyworks, enter your tastyworks account number (for example, 5WT#####) and social security number/TIN (without dashes).
 Then, click Continue.
-Please remember to only enter a non-ira, or non-qualified, account in to the account number field.
-IRA accounts do not receive a 1099-B. To locate your account number, please log in to your account at tastyworks.com or click here.
+Please remember only to enter a non-ira, or non-qualified, account into the account number field.
+IRA accounts do not receive a Consolidated 1099.
+To locate your account number, please log in to your account at tastyworks.com or click here.
 Your account number is listed in the blue Account Status area.

 The password for entity accounts is the Tax Identification Number (TIN) associated with the account.
 Additionally, for a joint account, the password is the SSN of the person who initially started the joint account application.